 A freshwater turtle in the wild could have brighter shades of green if the water he lives in has lots of algae.
 Turtles try to camouflage with their surroundings to prevent them from incoming harm.

 All coloration or discoloration in a turtle’s shell cannot be related to the growth process.
 However, you need to know which type of coloration is healthy and which is not.

-A healthy discoloration will cause overall body discoloration, i.e., shell, head, and legs.
+A healthy discoloration will cause overall body discoloration, i.e., the shell, head, and legs.
 But, if the discoloration is only in patches and blotches only on a few specific parts, this is an unhealthy discoloration.
 This means that some unnatural reason is behind the discoloration.